ben-e-whitney/google-points-chart/README.txt

-For now, see doc folder for information
+For now, see doc folder for information.